kerneltravel/xlsx2csv_gui/README.rst

 Feature Highlights
 ================================================================================
-1. Easy to export excel 2013's xlsx file to csv
+1. Easy to export excel 2013's xlsx file to csv:
   * columns saperated by comma and quotes
   * support utf8 encoded chars in csv, which python's default csv is not support.
   * easy to use

 How to Use